publications

 4.8 Risk assessment

-As described above, the Data Network and its participants must identify security threats and vulnerabilities.
+As described above, the data space and its participants must identify security threats and vulnerabilities.
 Next, they assess the severity of the risks by determining the likelihood of each threat and the extent of the damage in the event that the threat materialises.

-In data networks, assessing risks is primarily the responsibility of the Founding Members, but in practice, they should entrust it to, for example, the information security working committee described above.
-Here again, particular attention should be paid to the perspective of the entire data network.
+In data spaces, assessing risks is primarily the responsibility of the founding members, but in practice, they should entrust it to, for example, the information security working committee described above.
+Here again, particular attention should be paid to the perspective of the entire data space.

 The severity of risks may appear quite different when viewed from the point of view of the entire network than when viewed from the perspective of an individual party.
 Still, every party involved is responsible for the risk assessment from its own perspective.

 The severity of the risk is the product of likelihood and the extent of damage.
-Since it is all but easy to assign a numerical value for the likelihood or the extent of damage, in practice, it is often best to use some kind of classification, such as a three-step approach, when assessing them, and then place the risks in a matrix where one axis represents the likelihood and the other the extent of damage.
-This makes it quite easy to see which risks are the most serious and require most attention.
+Since assigning a numerical value for the likelihood or the extent of damage can be quite difficult, in practice, it is often best to use some kind of classification in the risk-assessment, such as a three-step approach, and then placing the risks in a matrix where one axis represents the likelihood and the other the extent of damage.
+This makes it easier to identify the risks which are the most serious and require most attention.

-4.9 Target state for the Data Network and the parties involved
+4.9 Target state for the data space and the parties involved

-Once the risks have been assessed, the Founding Members can agree on the target state of information security for the entire Data Network and its individual members.
-Regarding the extent to which the parties want to make the target state legally binding, it is necessary to include these in the binding terms and conditions of the Constitutive Agreement, the Accession Agreement or the Dataset Terms of Use.
+Once the risks have been assessed, the founding members can agree on the target state of information security for the entire data space and its individual members.
+Regarding the extent to which the parties want to make the target state legally binding, it is necessary to include these in the binding terms and conditions of the constitutive agreement, the accession agreement or the dataset terms of use.

-The network must have a common intent regarding the risk level and the extent of the measures.
-This may require a considerable number of negotiations and coordination of objectives, especially if the levels of knowledge, expertise and security requirements vary among the network participants.
-Depending on the nature of the Data Network, the target state is documented by describing, for example, what the network aims to achieve in the following areas:
+The data space must have a common intent regarding the risk level and the extent of the measures.
+This may require a considerable number of negotiations and coordination of objectives, especially if the levels of knowledge, expertise and security requirements vary among the data space participants.
+Depending on the nature of the data space, the target state is documented by describing, for example, what the data space aims to achieve in the following areas:

 1. Data security policies